modtherhub/Inventory-Management-API/docs/USER_MANAGEMENT.md

 Use `curl` or Postman to:
 1. Register users
 2. Obtain token
+3. Delet token
-3. Test CRUD operations with ownership enforcement
+4. Test CRUD operations with ownership enforcement